Ghornon/Ghornon/README.md

 # Hi there, I'm Szymon 👋

-I am an IT specialist with a demonstrated history of working in the hospital and health care industry as a system and network administrator.
+As an experienced IT specialist with a demonstrated history of working in the hospital and health care industry, I possess a strong skillset in Linux (CentOS, Ubuntu), Windows Server (2012+), network administration, backup solutions, and virtualization technologies such as VMware and Hyper-V. With a keen eye for detail, I have a proven track record of delivering effective solutions to complex IT challenges.
+My goal is to continue developing my skills and utilize my experience in system and network administration to drive the success of a dynamic organization.
-My career objective is to become a DevOps in a cloud-based solution.
-I am always open to new challenges.

 ## 🌱 I’m currently learning

-- C#
+- C# (ASP.NET)
 - PowerShell
-- Docker
 - Ansible

 ## 🔭 I’m working on

--  automating everything that is possible
+I am currently focused on automating administrative tasks to improve system efficiency and reduce the workload on the IT team.
+Specifically, I am working on automating service management, backup and replication tasks, and other repetitive tasks.

 ## 📫 Contact Me
 LinkedIn: [@szymon-guzik](https://www.linkedin.com/in/szymon-guzik/)